LukasFehring/HARRIS-Hybrid_rAnking_and_RegRessIon_foreSts/README.md

 Entries below the `[EXPERIMENTS]` define which experiments will be run.
 The configuration above will produce the main results presented in the paper.

 ### 2. Packages and Dependencies
 For running the code several dependencies have to be fulfilled.
 The easiest way of getting there is by using [Anaconda](https://anaconda.org/).
-For this purpose you find an Anaconda environment definition called `survival_analysis_environment.yml` in the `singularity` folder at the top-level of this project.
+For this purpose, you find an Anaconda environment definition called `environment.yml` at the top-level of this project.
 Assuming that you have Anaconda installed, you can create an according environment with all required packages via

 ```
-conda env create -f survival_analysis_environment.yml
+conda env create -f environment.yml
 ```

-which will create an environment named `survival_tests`.
+which will create an environment named `HARRIS`.
 After it has been successfully installed, you can use
 ```
-conda activate survival_tests
+conda activate HARRIS
 ```
 to activate the environment and run the code (see step 4).